PurpleHominid/A-Simple-Hassle-Free-Guide-to-Starting-and-Using-Git/README.md

 `$ ls -l`

-*Once executed, if you're using a Mac or Linux system you'll be provided with a list of all the files and folders in the current directory that may look something like:*
+*Once executed, if you're using a Mac or Linux system you'll be provided with a list of all the files and folders in the current directory - this may look something similar to:*

 ```
 -rw-r--r--	1	Username	Group	0	20 Jun 08:45	filename